dysemjay/dys-server-guide/guide.md

 Banning Players
 ----------------------------------

 The purpose of this section is to describe procedures for managing player bans from the command line, and in files.
 There are two principle ways a player can be banned from the server: by IP address, and by Steam ID.
 The respective .cfg files associated with these methods are: banned_ip.cfg, and banned_user.cfg.
-(Both are located in <Name of server directory>/dystopia/cfg and can be made if they do not already exist.)
+(Both are located in `<Name of server directory>/dystopia/cfg` and can be made if they do not already exist.)

 Note that for banning IP addresses, you might also consider completely blocking them at the firewall level.
 On short notice, this can be performed by the command: `iptables -I INPUT -s <IP Address> -j DROP`.
 Replacing '-I' with '-D' will remove the IP Address ban.
 The argument of the command, with '-I' replaced by '-A', can also be placed at the beginning of the INPUT chain in the rules file.
-One caveat about IP address banning is that many IP addresses are dynamically allocted, and are quite subject to change as a result.
+One caveat about IP address banning is that many IP addresses are dynamically allocated, and are quite subject to change as a result.

 * banned_ip.cfg should essentially be populated by a series of addip commands.
 * banned_user.cfg should essentially be populated by a series of banid commands.